The Little Bald Hills Trail

 Length 9.8 mi · Climbing 1600 ft

-The Little Bald Hills Trail starts in the old-growth redwoods near Stout Grove and climbs to a pine-studded ridge.
+This trail starts in the old-growth redwoods near Stout Grove and climbs to a pine-studded ridge.
 Along the way there's a nice variety of scenery, including some exceptionally lush fir groves.
-However, this isn't an old-growth trail, and even the old-growth redwoods at the trail's base can't compare with those in other parts of the park.
+However, this isn't primarily an old-growth trail, and even the old-growth redwoods at the trail's base can't compare with those in other parts of the park.

 Click here to see the trailhead location in Google Maps.

-Right at the end of the old growth, there's an area of pretty good-sized redwoods.
-As the old growth ends, there's a small sign to your right marking the historic boundary of the state park.
+The woods open up near the end of the old growth, becoming bright and sunny with some nice mid-sized redwoods.
+As the old growth ends, a small sign marks the boundary of the state park.

-For the next mile or so the trail passes through a logged area, with numerous stumps among the small second-growth redwoods.
+The trail cuts across a panhandle of Redwood National Park.
+The entire panhandle seems to have been logged and has a very dark, dismal, and disheveled look, with a lot of stumps among the small second-growth redwoods.
 Fortunately the logged area soon ends as the woods open up and the trail passes through a narrow band of scrub.

-A bypass trail has been built around a Port-Orford-Ceder root rot infestation.
-The gravel-surfaced bypass runs through a bright and strikingly pure grove of Douglas-Fir, one of the more interesting parts of the trail.
-The trees are initially very small, but toward the top of the grove they increase a bit in size.
+A bypass trail has been built around a Port-Orford-Cedar root rot infestation.
+The gravel-surfaced bypass runs through a bright and strikingly pure grove of small Douglas-Fir trees, one of the more interesting parts of the trail.
+The trees increase a bit in size toward the top of the grove.

-After the bypass trail rejoins the original alignment, the trail passes through some especially lush Douglas-Fir and redwood forest before reaching a spur trail to the backcountry camp.
+After rejoining the original alignment, the trail passes through some especially lush Douglas-Fir and redwood forest before reaching a spur trail to the backcountry camp.
 The backcountry camp is located at the edge of a field and the four sites are fairly well spaced out.
-Despite being labeled a primitive camp, on the official park map, there's a horse corral, running nonpotable water, and an outhouse.
+Despite being labeled a primitive camp on the official park map, there's a horse corral, running nonpotable water, and an outhouse.

 For the recommended hike shown on the map above, turn around at the large wooden sign that marks the Redwood National Park boundary.
 However, it's also possible to hike or ride a 17.3 mile loop by continuing through the Smith River National Recreation Area and turning left onto the Paradise Trail to reach South Fork Road.
 After the park boundary, it's all downhill, but it isn't particularly scenic.